bitovi/bitops/docs/custom-image.md

 <br/>

 #### BitOps "official" image
-Below is an example of how the "official latest" image of bitops is configured.
+Below is an example of how the "official latest" image of BitOps is configured.

 As you can see there are two sections we need to be aware of; Plugins and Deployments.